cruzgodar/cruzgodar.github.io/docs/page-structure.md

 ##Images on the page

 Directly setting the `src` attribute of an `img` tag or the `background-image` property of anything is only appropriate in extremely rare circumstances.
 When an image is present, its `src` should be left empty and it should have an `id` of `image-<image-name>`, where `<image-name>` is descriptive and (obviously) not used by any other image on the page.
+It also must have a class of `check-webp`.
 To load the images, every page must include a file called `images.json`, even if that file is effectively empty. `images.json` contains keys named `image-<image-name>`, and the corresponding value is another object that contains the keys `webp` and `non-webp` and matches them with urls where the images can be found.
 These urls can *not* be absolute — they must either be relative, in which case `images.js` will handle finding the absolute url, or link to another site for external storage (typically Google Drive).

 For example, if `writing/writing.html` contains an image with an `id` of `image-corona`, then the file `writing/images.json` will include